haowang020110/ColIAGS/README.md

     *.tiff
 ```

-In addition, it expects an **optimized pose & point cloud** folder at:
+It also expects an optimized pose and point cloud folder at:

 ```text
 data/C3VD/pr-endo/C3VD_endogslam_optimized/<scene_name>/